 Peter Anderson is executive director of the Center for a Competitive Waste Industry, Madison, WI; Joan Edwards is president of J. Edwards & Associates, Los Angeles, CA; Michael Garfield is director of the Ecology Center, Ann Arbor, MI; Judi Gregory is president of Global Waste Recycling, West Covina, CA; Gary Liss is a member of the Executive Committee of the Independent Recyclers Council of the California Resource Recovery Association; Eric Lombardi is executive director of Eco-Cycle, Denver, CO; and Peter Montague is director of the Environmental Research Foundation, Annapolis, MD.

 © 2001 by Peter Anderson ALL RIGHTS RESERVED.

-To read the shorter version of this report excerpted in the June 2000 issue of MSW Management magazine, click on the BACK button and select "Consolidation and Recycling - Magazine Excerpt."
+This article is an abridgement of a longer report.
+To read the full report, click on BACK button and select "Consolidation and Recycling - Complete Version".